JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_1.md

 What sort of curve of velocity versus time might space respiration follow?
 Consider this: Material bodies cannot instantly go from rest to some high speed; they must accelerate to that speed at a reasonable rate.
 As an example, consider the problems associated with sending a rocket ship to land on a planet circling a distant star.
 If we start out with the ship motionless in space, we must accelerate gradually to reach a given speed.
 The speed increases at a rate dependent on the acceleration caused by the force exerted by the rocket motor on the spacecraft.

-Acceleration is limited by the fact that we human beings can't handle many G's of acceleration over a long period of time.  ("G" is the force of gravity at the earth's surface.)
+Acceleration is limited by the fact that we human beings can't handle many G's of acceleration over a long period of time.  (“G” is the force of gravity at the earth's surface.)
 If we accelerated until we got halfway to the distant planet, then we'd have to turn the ship around and decelerate the rest of the way to get down to landing speed.
 In a similar fashion, the expansion of the universe could not go from 0 to full speed instantly; there needs to be a period of acceleration at the beginning.
 Likewise, unless God chooses to fiddle with the laws of physics, there needs to be a period of deceleration at the end of both the expansion and contraction phases.

 The upper curve of Figure 3 shows how the size of the universe changes throughout the space respiration cycle.
 Smax and Smin are the maximum and minimum sizes of the master universe.
 The lower curve of Figure 3 shows  how the velocity curve might change during the expansion/contraction cycles.
 Vmax and Vmin are the maximum and minimum velocities at any given point in the master universe.
 This shape is known as a sine wave curve.
 Each phase begins and ends with zero velocity.
 Maximum velocity is achieved halfway through each phase and acceleration falls to zero at this point.
 The expansion begins to decelerate and continues until it reaches zero velocity.
 At this point, the master universe has achieved its maximum expansion and is ready to begin its contraction phase.
 The contraction phase retraces the acceleration/deceleration path of the expansion phase.
 The velocity during the contraction phase is negative since it is in the opposite direction compared to the expansion phase.
 To me, this seems a reasonable scenario for the space respiration expansion and contraction cycles.